rsfetch/rsfetch/README.md

 **WARNING**: I've updated a lot of things in this, so things are GUARANTEED to be broken for other people.
 Please report bugs you find.

 ### Requirements
-`mpd + mpc` for the music info.
-Completely optional, as music info is turned off by default.
+- `mpd + mpc` for the music info.
+(Completely optional, as music info is turned off by default.)
+- An Arch-based system (Arch, Manjaro, Antergeros, Archlabs, etc.) for the package info.
+(Also optional; package info can be turned off if desired.)

 ### Installation
 I have prebuilt binaries in the releases tab for people who don't want to build from source, otherwise you can do this.